Trees for Water

 The tree species planted here include Avocado (Presea americana), Grevillea (Grevillea robusta), Bamboo (Bambusoideae sp.) and Moringa (Moringa oleifera).

 The trees planted in this project will benefit the local flora and fauna.
 Ecological surveys have recorded over 73 forest-dependent species.
 Regionally threatened species include Gypaetus barbatus (or bearded vulture, also known as the lammergeyer or ossifrage, one of the last breeding populations in Kenya, nesting on the high peaks), Stephanoaetus coronatus (African crowned eagle, or crowned hawk-eagle, widespread in small numbers), Glaucidium tephronotum (Red-chested owlet, recently recorded in Kapkanyar), Campephaga quiscalina (Purple-throated cuckoo shrike, uncommon and local; recent records from Kapkanyar) and Indicator conirostris (thick-billed honeyguide, uncommon).

 Non-bird biodiversity: The ungulate Tragelaphus eurycerus (the bongo) has been recorded here in the past, but its current status is unknown.
 The butterfly Capys juliae is endemic to the Cherangani Hills.
 (BirdLife International 2019 Important Bird Areas factsheet: Cherangani Hills)

 On average, a tree offsets 20 kgs of carbon and produces 118 kg of oxygen annually.
 The trees reverse the effect of adverse climatic conditions and natural phenomena, thus, protecting the community at risk.
-In addition to augmenting water catchment, reducing soil erosion, recharging groundwater, providing flowers, fruits, fodder, and fuel, improving wildlife habitats, generating oxygen, reducing carbon dioxide in the atmosphere and fighting climate change, this project will create between 3,750 and 4,500 jobs in the nursery and planting activities alone.
+In addition to augmenting water catchment, reducing soil erosion, recharging groundwater, providing flowers, fruits, fodder, and fuel, improving wildlife habitats, generating oxygen, reducing carbon dioxide in the atmosphere and fighting climate change, this project will create approximately between 3,750 and 4,500 workdays of employment in the nursery and planting activities alone.
 By planting these trees, the organization will contribute to protecting soil erosion/Riverbank erosion/Reduce siltation and hence, better-quality water to over 3 million people.